-STAFFORDSHIRE TRAUMA INFORMED AND ATTACHMENT AWARE (S.T.I.A.A.)
+SCHOOLS TRAUMA INFORMED AND ATTACHMENT AWARE (S.T.I.A.A.)

 SELF-EVALUATION FRAMEWORK (S.E.F.)

-The S.T.IA.A.
-S.E.F. is a tool for schools to use to explore whether they could consider their educational community to be truama informed and attachment aware.
-Available online for whole education setting to complete and with the accompanying publication available as a PDF, the framework provides a clear structure for which whole school staff, teaching teams and practitioners within the education workforce can reflect on their own personal practice, knowledge and expertise, reflect on the school’s systems and organisational structures, current policies, and the support provided by the governing body and senior leadership teams (SLT) to enable settings to meet the needs of vulnerable populations and looked after children.
+The Staffordshire / Schools Trauma Informed and Attachment Aware Self Evaluation Framework (S.T.I.A.A.
+S.E.F. © 2018) is a tool for all schools to use to explore whether they could consider their educational community to be truama informed and attachment aware.
+Available online for your whole educational setting to complete and with the accompanying publication, the framework provides a clear structure from which whole school staff, teaching teams, and practitioners within the education workforce can reflect and work together to bring about positive change for children and young people who have experienced advsersity.